chrisyeh96/chrisyeh96.github.io/_posts/2017-08-05-setting-up-jekyll-on-github-pages.md

 ---
 title: How I Setup Jekyll on GitHub Pages
-layout: default
+layout: post
+use_toc: true
+excerpt: Here is a brief summary of how I set up this blog / website using Jekyll on GitHub Pages.
 ---

-Here is a brief summary of how I set up this blog / website using Jekyll on GitHub Pages.

 ## How GitHub Pages Works